 The school also began to offer the Dr. William and Bernice Schwartz Business Plan Competition with substantial cash prizes for outstanding business plans.
 A Syms Alumni Association was established, with many alumni wanting to give back to the school.

 The third dean, Dr. Charles Snow, launched the Executive Roundtable, chaired by Josh Weston, former CEO of ADP, where students, alumni and members of the Sy Syms School of Business Board of Overseers would meet over dinner to network.

 Over the years, one of the highlights of the schools has been the annual Syms School of Business Student Dinner and Reception.
 The dinner, which was organized by the Syms Student Council, was held in different venues each year including the Museum of Jewish Heritage; the Intrepid Sea, Air and Space Museum; the Yeshiva University Museum; Chelsea Piers; the South Street Seaport; and the Circle Line.

-In 2005, the school hosted its second Noble Prize winner, Dr. Robert Aumann of Hebrew University, the first Torah Observant Jew to win a Nobel Prize.
+In 2005, the school hosted its second Noble Prize winner, Dr. Robert Aumann of Hebrew University, the first Torah Observant Jew to win a Nobel Prize in Economics.

 With the arrival of Dr. Michael Ginzberg as the fourth dean of Syms, the school enhanced it academic presence and reputation.
 Accreditation in AACSB International was made and continues to be a priority for the school.
 A new, updated curriculum was created and launched in the fall of 2010.
 The size of the faculty was increased and the amount and quality of scholarly publications increased dramatically.
 An entrepreneur-in-residence was named, Professor Michael Strauss, to assist students is developing their business ideas and to help set up internships within the community.